stigsanek/miar-engine/README.md

 ### Managing the Session

-Miar Engine provides a session service that you can use to store information about the user between requests.
+Miar Engine provides a session service `App\Components\Session` that you can use to store information about the user between requests.

 #### Flash Messages